SankethBK/diaryvault/CONTRIBUTING.md

 If you are contributing for any specific issue, make sure to reference the issue in your PR so that we can help with additional information.

+Note: If you face linter issues while submitting PR, run this command `dart format .`